Amplitude-Developer-Docs/amplitude-dev-center/README.md

 # README

-This is the Amplitude Developer Center site.
-This site is currently in beta and the workflows may change.
+This is the repo for the [Amplitude developer docs site](https://docs.developers.amplitude.com).

 We use [Material for MkDocs](https://github.com/squidfunk/mkdocs-material) to create our docs.